IndigoHollow/list-counter/README.md

 # list-counter

-Simple list counter on react
+Consist simple list counter on react with the basic functionality